Lawrence + Memorial Hospital

 Lawrence + Memorial Hospital is a 308-bed hospital that has been serving New London CT since 1912.
 As a part of Yale New Haven Health System we partner closely with Yale School of Medicine, as well as our tertiary care center in New Haven.
-Our commitment to innovation and excellence in patient care and service to our community is the reason we joined Trauma Survivors Network, even as we are in process of achieving Level III Trauma Center verification and designation.
+Our commitment to innovation and excellence in patient care and service to our community is the reason we joined Trauma Survivors Network.
+Lawrence + Memorial Hospital is an American College of Surgeons verified and designated Level III Trauma Center in southeast Connecticut.
 With the greatest of care, we provide care and resources needed to enhance the lives of the people we serve.

 TSN Coordinators